sabeydeedaya/docs/src/pages/deep-linked-ads/criteo.md

 The basic Criteo integration involves three parts:

-1. Tracking in-app events with the Branch SDK
+1. Integrating the SDKs and tracking in-app events
-1. Enabling your integration and selecting postbacks
+1. Enabling the integration and selecting postbacks
 1. Creating tracking links

 ## Setup

-### Integrating the SDKs
+### Integrating the SDKs and tracking in-app events

 The Branch SDKs for iOS and Android allow you to get up and running quickly.
 Criteo has some custom configurations to be aware of when you get set up.